Inactionware/uapi.doc/design/dd/Service Framework/Support Inject Attribute in Prototype Service.md

 The attribute value supports literal value and reference value, the reference value is constructed by `parser name:reference value`, the parser name identify which parser can parse the reference value.

-To support attribute value parser, currently the `ISatisfyHook` need support attribute value parser, so its name should changed.
+To support attribute value parser, currently the `ISatisfyHook` needs support attribute value parser, so its name should changed.

 ```java
 public interface IServiceSupport {